sklivvz/z80/README.md

 # z80
 A csharp z80 emulator

+## The project

+My goal is to write a Z80 emulator that works in real time.

-Still work-in-progress, but so far I'm working in parallel on:
+At the moment, I'm working in parallel on:

-* Z80 Emulator (which could also double as a disassembler with a little tweaking)
+* Z80 Emulator & step debugger
 * Z80 Assembler backend
 * Zilog-based Z80 tests

+The tests are my documentation, the assembler backend is needed to write tests and stay sane and the emulator is the whole point.
+The step debugger comes for free with it.

+## Status

+Progress: **3/11 (27%)**
+Coverage: **95%**

 The following opcodes are supported